Machiavelli stands at the gate of the modern age, divorcing technique from social purpose. (The Mechanical Bride, 87)

-Historically, it would seem that most societies have located themselves close to the ontology end of the spectrum.
-Although it is probably impossible to have no knowledge of physics (since physics is implied in universally practised tasks like cooking), the overwhelming majority of societies have not attempted to develop a knowledge of physics independent of practical activities and of their cultural tradition.
-In the history of mankind, the domination of physics by ontology has been by far the usual case.
+Historically, it would seem that most societies have located themselves close to the ontology end of the range.
+Although it is probably impossible to have no inkling of physics (since a practical understanding of it is implicated in tasks like cooking), the overwhelming majority of societies have not attempted to develop a knowledge of physics independent of such practical activities and of their cultural tradition.
+In the history of mankind, the dominance of ontology over physics has been by far the usual case.

-Only in what is styled as ‘western civilization’ has the notion of an ontologically independent physics taken root (from the seed of the ‘Greek miracle’) and then developed chiefly after Copernicus (1473–1543) and, not incidentally, his close contemporary, Luther (1483–1546).
+Only in what is styled as ‘western civilization’ has the notion of a physics that would be independent of ontology taken root (from the seed of the ‘Greek miracle’) and then developed chiefly after Copernicus (1473–1543) and, not incidentally, his close contemporary, Luther (1483–1546).
 Copernicus himself (like many of his relatives) took orders in the church and may have been a priest (so the relative weight of ontology was preserved in his family and person).

-With Galileo (1564-1642), a century later, and Newton (1642–1726), a century after that, the mutual implication of ontology and physics remained as something desirable, but not such that ontology was allowed to influence physical research.
-Far rather, especially to be seen in Newton’s alchemy, the hope was to develop or uncover a new ontology, using an analogous sort of investigation to that of physics.
+With Galileo (1564-1642), a century later, and Newton (1642–1726)1, a century after that, the mutual implication of ontology and physics remained as something desirable, but not such that ontology was allowed to influence research in physics.
+Far rather, especially to be seen in Newton’s alchemy and religious writings, the hope was to develop or uncover a new formulation of ontology, using an analogous sort of scientific investigation to that of physics.
 Only gradually in the following two centuries did the notion arise that ontology was nothing but a hindrance to the proper discipline of science.
-What is called ‘the death of God’ may be the sociological fact that all the tasks of life, and especially science, come to be practised with the explicit rejection of ontological input.
+What is called ‘the death of God’ is the sociological fact that all the tasks of life, and especially science, come to be practised with the explicit rejection of even the possibility of ontological input.